 Meet Franck Freon

 Franck Freon was born and raised in Paris, France.
-He started racing motorcycles in his mid teens.
-Franck won the Winfield Racing School Award and began his career in the French Formula Championship, racing Formula Renault cars and Formula 3 from 1986 to 1990.
-He then moved to the United States and participated in The Firestone Indy Lights Championship, from 1991 to 1993, capturing 4 wins, Rookie of the Year and 2 Championship Runner-Up titles in 1992 and 1993.
+Franck won the Winfield Racing School Award in 1986 and began his career racing Formula Renault, Formula 3 and F3000 until 1990.
+He then moved to the United States and won The Firestone Indy Lights Rookie of the Year in 1991 and 2 Championship Runner-Up titles in 1992 and 1993.
+Franck won 6 races and 7 pole-positions and climbed onto the podium 18 out of 36 races.
+This great success moved him to Indy Car (CART) in 1994 and 1995.
+He drove at Indianapolis Speedway in 1995 and got "on the bubble" with a speed of 224.40 mph.

 Prior to managing Pumpkin Fine Cars & Exotics, Franck raced cars for over 18 years all over the world.
 He started in Europe in different single seater championships and then moved to the US to compete in the Indy Lights series in 1991.